danidee10/go-rave/README.md

 }
 ```

 Parameters that are required by Rave's API are also checked.
-If any parameter is missing, `go-rave` will spit out a helpful log message and crash.
+If any parameter is missing, `go-rave` will return an `error`.

-All functions also return maps.
-To make it easier to read responses from the API.
+All functions also return bytes.
+You can use a library like (jason)[https://github.com/antonholmquist/jason] to read the values returned from the API.

 ## Library methods/functions